 In recent years she has been involved in several small businesses in non-executive roles.
 She has been a Governor and Chair of the Board at the University of Bolton.
 She owns a small consultancy and coaching business, P&M Hill Ltd, jointly with her husband.

-Geraldine Proudler is Head of the Reputation Management practice at Olswang and a member of the Board of Olswang which in October 2016 announced the largest ever merger in the UK legal market.
-Since 1995 Geraldine has been identified as a leading individual in both the Chambers and Legal 500 directories listings.
+Geraldine Proudler is a partner at Olswang and member of the Board of Olswang which in October 2016 announced the largest ever merger in the UK legal market.
+Geraldine leads the Reputation Management practice, and since 1995 has been identified as a leading individual in this area in both Chambers and Legal 500 directory listings.

 Geraldine was a Director of The Scott Trust, which owns the Guardian, for 11 years from 2002 to 2013, and is currently a Director of The Guardian Foundation and a trustee of English Pen, the writers' organisation.